emfeltham/Margins.jl/docs/src/mathematical_foundation.md

 | **Profile**        | Marginal Effects at Representative Points | Adjusted Predictions at Representative Points |
 | **Population**     | Average Marginal Effects | Average Adjusted Predictions |

-*The fundamental question: Do you want inference for a typical case or across your entire population?*
+*The key question: Do you want inference for a typical case or across your entire population?*

 ## Terminology Mapping